NaitikDalwadi/waste_water_treatment_virtual_plant/README.md

 ```powershell
 deactivate
 ```
-Now, you can run the virtual plant GUI file in your system.
+Now, you can run the kombiblock_gui.py file in your system after setting up the PLC as OPC UA server.

 # PLC Configuration for OPC UA Communication